dsyzug/documents-searcher/README.md

-# searchmypc (work in progress)
+# (work in progress)

-This is a Java Applications built using Java swing, awt, and Apache Lucene search library.
-Purpose of this application is to give everything search engine like behavior on Linux Machines.
+Documents Searcher is a Java Application built using Java (Swing and AWT), and Apache Lucene search library.

-It can be used to create index of files within selected directories on your PC.
-This index can later be used to quickly search any file by typing few characters in file name (including type).
+Application facilitates indexing files within multipe directories on your computer.
+We can later quickly locate any file by typing just few characters in file name or file type or regex matching.

 How to build: